roblasell/comp20-rlasell/duckhunt/README.txt

 ===============================================================

 all aspects of this assignment have been correctly implemented;
-that is, javascript has been written to draw the ground, the sky, a dog, a tree, and 5 birds for duckhunt
+that is, a javascript function has been written to draw the ground, the sky, a dog, a tree, and 5 birds for "Duck Hunt"

 files associated with this readme: